 As part of your system-wide load test, you need to test all of the services that partake in your business process.
 Some business processes contain services that are not available.
 For example, your business process might include a service that is still in development or incurs a cost, such as processing a credit card through a third-party vendor.

-Controller's integration with Service Virtualization enables LoadRunner Professional users to define services that will be virtualized during test execution, so that the tested business process is performed as required.
+Controller's integration with Service Virtualization enables LoadRunner Professional users to define services that are virtualized during test execution, so that the tested business process is performed as required.

 By using a virtual service, you can load test and replace actual services with virtual services that mirror both the data model and the performance model: